 The lawyer, Jack Neuberger, is himself Jewish, his grandparents having arrived in South Africa in the ’30s, and the book explores the ways in which the need to belong, divided loyalties and family secrets can follow us from childhood into adulthood.
 Jack will find himself being given conflicting views on what ‘doing the right thing’ might be and having to find his own resolution.
 Knowing what is to come for the country makes his choice between making a stand and protecting his family even more poignant.

 Wherever you may be pitching a tent, unpacking a bag or enjoying a staycation, may the sun shine and the summer reads all be entertaining.
+If you are looking for more, John Maguire’s summer reads are here.
 Let us know your recommendations for the favourite books that made it into your bag in the comments below.
 Happy holidays!